section-engineering-education/engineering-education/content/articles/python-for-robotics/index.md

 - Arduino installed.

 ### Intrоduсtiоn
-In this article, We will learn to control a robot arm using Python and discuss some of the working principles behind robots.
+In this article, we will learn to control a robot arm using Python and discuss some of the working principles behind robots.

 ### Why choose Python
 - Easy to learn.
 This makes it relevant for robotics because you can use a Raspberry Pi to control a robot.